CSAllenISDClassroom/scheduling-app-model-angry-bubbles/Functionality.md

 ## QA

-# 4. Notification for special classes (band, soccer, etc.)
+# 4. Notification for special courses (band, soccer, etc.)

 ## Functionality
-If the user selects a designated 'special' class, an alert is given notifying the user that the class could cause scheduling conflicts.
-The class would be changed from it's initial color to red, with descriptive text regarding the conflict.
+If the user selects a'special' course, designated based on potiential conflicts that it may have, (campus conflicts - steam, CTC, AHS and LFC,timings for the course start early or stay late,extracurriculars like band,sports and orchestra) an alert is given notifying the user that the class could cause scheduling conflicts.
+The course title would be changed from it's initial color to red, and descriptive text would appear providing more information regarding the conflict.

 ## Design
 1) User selects a class